Elblinator/instanz-status-repo/README.md

  If one Instance is selected __Instanz/name__:
   - every service and their status can be seen
-  - instanz can be restarted (after some additional identity valudation)
+  - instance can be restarted (after some additional identity valudation)

 If services are selected __Status-Update__:
  - all services (presented as "Instanz_Name:Service_Name") are categorized into their status